solozabal/solozabal/README.md

 # 👋 Hi, I’m Pedro Solozabal.
 - Born in 1983, married and father of 2 children.
+- I started working at 14, exploring various fields before earning my degree in Nutrition in 2007.
+- Early in my career, I managed industrial and self-service restaurants.
-- I was a Dietitian/Nutritionist graduated since 2007 who worked for more than 1 decade in nutritional supplements retail.
+- By 2011, I spent a decade in the retail sector for nutritional supplements and pharmaceuticals, developing deep industry expertise.
-- Have XP with management, leadership and sales.
+- This experience led me to manage a natural products franchise, where I further refined my leadership and management skills.
-- So, in 2023 I embarked on a bold and exciting career transition to the IT field.
+- In 2022, I made a bold career transition.
-- Also in 2023 I did 5 months of internship in Back End with Java, Spring Boot and AWS where I was able to get the Cloud Practitioner Certification successfully at Compass UOL.
+- In 2023, I earned a scholarship at Compass UOL, specializing in Java, Spring Boot, AWS, and obtaining the Cloud Practitioner certification.
+- In 2024, at 41, I achieved my first goal of becoming a Information System Programmer at Compass UOL.
+- Now, I’m focused on enhancing my technical skills and contributing to the success of Compass UOL’s clients.
+- Feel free to reach out if you’d like to discuss industry trends or innovative solutions.

 ## 👀 Interests
-- Job opportunities with back-end development in Java with Spring Boot
 - Continuous learning and professional growth.

 ## 🌱 Currently Learning
-- Santander Bootcamp in back-end development techniques with Java and Spring Boot.
-- After that, I will dedicate myself to building practical projects to consolidate my knowledge and enhance my portfolio.

-## 💞️ Looking to Collaborate On:
-- Java and Spring Boot projects.
-- Cloud-based applications and services with AWS.
-- Open-source projects in need of a dedicated back-end developer.
+- Web Development at Faculdade Anhanguera

 ## 😄 Pronouns:
 He/Him.